 e.
 Many charismatic leaders will offer to explain all these “deep mysteries” for a fee.

-a.
-Many charismatics who are practicing witchcraft will call themselves a “mystic Christian” or a “Christian mystic.”
+b.
+More commonly, however, many charismatics who are practicing witchcraft will call themselves a “mystic Christian” or a “Christian mystic.”

 ○ See: “Definition of Christian Witchcraft.”